Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 This is important because large forecast errors can create serious business problems.

-A single large under-forecast can cause stockouts and lost sales.
-A single large over-forecast can create excess inventory, markdowns, or working capital pressure.
+A single large under-forecast can lead to stockouts and lost sales.
+A single large over-forecast can create excess inventory, markdowns, and working capital pressure.

-RMSE helps answer:
+In demand planning, RMSE helps answer:

 > Did the model make any large errors that could create operational or financial risk?

+One limitation of RMSE is that it can be heavily influenced by a few extreme errors.
+For that reason, it is best interpreted together with MAE rather than on its own.
 ---

 ### MAPE: How large is the error in percentage terms?